|Legler Systems Company|||||CR Menu|||||Contact Us|||||Help|||||Home||||

 Redefine system printer procedure CR92 allows the user to redefine where management reports are to be printed.
 If a disk file is specified, the CR report is written to a disk file from which it is displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
 The computer program DBS892 associated with procedure CR92 is the same for all accounting modules.
 Computer procedure CR92 can be done at any time.

 Search procedure CR94 is used to search the CR System for any dollar amount, code value or text in the last x months and display a results screen of the search results.
 Both uppercase letters and lowercase letters are tested to identify a match.
-The computer program DBS894 associated with procedure CR94 is the same for all accounting modules.
+The computer program DBS894 associated with search procedure CR94 is the same for all accounting modules.
 This CR end-user procedure can be started at any time to lookup any payroll check or vendor check information, such as payee names, dollar amounts and check date.

 Inquiry procedure CR96 displays a list of the latest Check Records (CR01) in descending chronological sequence by date and time.
 The computer program (DBS896) associated with procedure CR96 is the same for all accounting modules.
 This online procedure can be started at any time to identify the most recent changes to the CR System.